buzzgreyday/pypergraph/docs/source/installation.rst

 Installation
 ============

-The package is not yet available on PyPi but will son be.
+The package is not yet available on PyPi.
 You can try it out by running the commands below.

 1. Clone the repository: